RosyArts/amanda/README.md

 Let's go through what these clinics do.

-First: note that all medical stuff here was written from memory.
-I've read about all this extensively online and from NHS Documents.

 First, at an 'initial assessment', the doctor will determine whether or not you require their care.
 Then, there'll be a couple more appointments where they just gather more info on you.
 Eventually, if they feel you are trans enough by some mysterious metric, They may prescribe you Hormone Replacement Therapy (HRT).

 This typically comes in the form of a duotherapy - two medications are prescribed.
-This will be an Estrogen, usually *Estradiol Valerate* if taken orally, and an Anti-androgen, commonly *Cyproterone Acetate*.
+This will be an Estrogen, commonly *Estradiol Valerate* if taken orally, and an Anti-androgen, commonly *Cyproterone Acetate*.

 The Estrogen, which occurs naturally as the female sex hormone, serves as a replacement to Testosterone.
 The Anti-androgen serves to supress the body's production of Testosterone or to make the body less sensitive to